 To get more information about our processes related to COVID, please call 615-248-7737 or submit questions and comments using our contact form.

-Based on current trends, CDC guidance and the conditions in Nashville related to COVID-19 cases, Trevecca has modified its mask requirement so that students (vaccinated and non-vaccinated) are required to wear face coverings only in classes and labs.
-Masks are not required outdoors or other indoor spaces, although everyone is encouraged to use good judgment in densely populated gatherings.
+Based on current trends, CDC guidance and the conditions in Nashville related to COVID-19 cases, Trevecca has modified its mask policy to require face coverings in all indoor spaces on campus, with the exception of designated eating areas and residence halls.
+Outdoors, good judgment is encouraged in densely populated gatherings.

 Trevecca’s group gathering and social distancing guidelines are consistent with those of the city of Nashville.